 (2) demonstrated competence in the following:

-(a) articulating the role and function of the school social worker including relationships with other professional school and community personnel, organizations, and agencies;
+(a) articulation of the role and function of the school social worker including relationships with other professional school and community personnel, organizations, and agencies;

-(b) understanding the organization, administration, and evaluation of a school social work program;
+(b) the understanding of the organization, administration, and evaluation of a school social work program;

 (c) social work practice with individuals, families, and groups;

-(d) developing and interpreting a social history and psycho-social assessment of the individual and the family system;
+(d) the development and interpretation on of a social history and psycho-social assessment of the individual and the family system;

-(e) analyzing family dynamics and experience in counseling and conflict management and resolution;
+(e) the analysis of family dynamics and experience in counseling and conflict management and resolution;

-(f) communication and consulting skills in working with the client, the family, the school staff, and community and social agencies;
+(f) the communication and consultation of skills in working with the client, the family, the school staff, and community and social agencies;

-(h) analyzing school law and child welfare issues;
+(h) the analysis of school law and child welfare issues;

-(i) using social work methods to facilitate the affective domain of education and the learning process; and
+(i) the use of social work methods to facilitate the affective domain of education and the learning process; and